dda-derek-wendell/Documentation/_entries/0500_permissionset.md

 ![Click Checkboxes Save]({{ site.baseurl }}/img/500/check_all.png)

 >For Dodge custom objects with many fields, this step is tedious.
-It is easier to copy and paste the following Javascript into your browsers developer's console:
+It is easier to copy and paste the following Javascript into your browsers developer's console: **Must be done in Classic and not Lightning**
 {:.warning}
 ```javascript
 var allInputs = document.getElementsByTagName("input");